transferwise/pipelinewise/docs/connectors/taps/jira.rst

         target_schema_select_permissions:   # Optional: Grant SELECT on schema and tables that created
           - grp_stats

-        # List of Jira tables to replicate into destination Data Warehouse
+        # List of Jira tables to reproduce into destination Data Warehouse
-        # Tap-Jira will use the best incremental strategies automatically to replicate data
+        # Tap-Jira will use the best incremental strategies automatically to reproduce data
         tables:

-          # Tables replicated incrementally
+          # Tables reproduced incrementally
           - table_name: "changelogs"
           - table_name: "issues"
           - table_name: "issue_comments"